 In 2028 Detroit, when Alex Murphy - a loving husband, father and good cop - is critically injured in the line of duty, the multinational conglomerate OmniCorp sees their chance for a part-man, part-robot police officer.

 A military officer is brought into an alien war against an extraterrestrial enemy who can reset the day and know the future.
 When this officer is enabled with the same power, he teams up with a Special Forces warrior to try and end the war.

 As his kingdom is being threatened by the Turks, young prince Vlad Tepes must become a monster feared by his own people in order to obtain the power needed to protect his own family, and the families of his kingdom.

-The idea of making this film came from a 7th grade school assignment poem that Darren Aronofsky wrote in January 1982 as a writing assignment given by his middle-school teacher Vera Fried.
+the 7th-grade teacher of the film's director.
+The idea of making this film came from a school assignment poem that Darren Aronofsky wrote in January 1982 for Ms. Fried's class.
 Titled The Dove, it was selected for a prize for a UN-organized writing contest of that year.
-As a sign of thanks, Fried is mentioned in closing credits and appears twice in the film: as an extra greeting Noah; and later as one of the corpses floating in the river.
+As a sign of thanks, Fried is mentioned in closing credits and appears twice in the film: as an extra greeting Noah, and later as one of the corpses floating in the river.
 See more »

 See more »